Skip navigation

 Causes

-Histidinemia is caused by mutations in the HAL gene, which provides instructions for making an enzyme called histidase.
-Histidase breaks down histidine to a molecule called urocanic acid.
+Histidinemia is caused by variants (also called mutations) in the HAL gene, which provides instructions for making an enzyme called histidase.
+Histidase breaks down histidine that the body gets from food.
 Histidase is active (expressed) primarily in the liver and the skin.

 Inheritance